boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    Depending on the bandwidth model used in the provider network ({{sec-bw}}), the other values in the matrix, i.e., the DC-to-DC demands, may not be directly applied to the provider network.
-Even so, the information may be useful to the IETF NSC for capacity planning and failure simulation purposes.
-If, on the other hand, the DC-to-DC demand information is not used by the IETF NSC, the IETF YANG Data Model for L3VPN Service Delivery {{?RFC8299}} or the IETF YANG Data Model for L2VPN Service Delivery {{?RFC8466}} could be used instead of
+Even so, the information may be useful to the RFC XXXX NSC for capacity planning and failure simulation purposes.
+If, on the other hand, the DC-to-DC demand information is not used by the RFC XXXX NSC, the IETF YANG Data Model for L3VPN Service Delivery {{?RFC8299}} or the IETF YANG Data Model for L2VPN Service Delivery {{?RFC8466}} could be used instead of
    {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}, as they support